Make Money Online Scams To Avoid

 No self respecting real and legitimate businesses post such outlandish pictures offering the good life if you buy their product.

-They also do not provide descriptions or details of what it is you would be doing to make enough money to buy jets and mansions.
+The scammers also do not provide full or even partial descriptions or details of what it is you would be doing to make enough money to buy jets and mansions.

 There is usually some kind of half baked marketing scheme involved that almost always never works the way they promise in the hype thrown around on the landing page.